ptomato/talks/las2021/README.md

 ## Introduction

 - I maintain [GJS](https://gitlab.gnome.org/GNOME/gjs/) (GNOME JavaScript)
-- This talk is a bit of an experiment for me
+* This talk is a bit of an experiment for me
-- Can web JS programmers ramp up quickly on writing a desktop app?
+* Can web JS programmers ramp up quickly on writing a desktop app?

 <!--
   I'm the maintainer of GJS, which is the JavaScript bindings to the GNOME platform.
-This is something that people can (and do) use to write apps for the Linux desktop in JavaScript.
+GJS is something that people can (and do) use to write apps for the Linux desktop in JavaScript.
 The most famous one is probably Polari, the IRC client, but there's also Flatseal the permissions manager, and Foliate the e-book reader, etc. Many of these apps are available on Flathub, which means that even though they use the GNOME platform libraries, they work anywhere Flatpak is available.

   Traditionally we've been aiming our documentation at programmers who have already written desktop apps in other programming languages.